CITY OF BELLBROOK, OHIO

 At the special meeting of City Council on March 27, 2020, City Council authorized the City Manager to enter into a contract with LJB, Inc. for preliminary engineering work.
 This contract was fully executed on March 31.
 Once the engineering process is complete to identify the best solution for repair, the project will be put out to bid for construction.

-June 10 - Tentative notice of solicitation for competitive bids posted
+June 27 - Notice of solicitation for competitive bids posted.

 Little Sugarcreek Road Assessment